koenbeuk/onthedrift/content/posts/efcore-projectables/index.md

 dbContext.Users.Where(x => x.FullName.Contains("Jon"));
 ```

 This will blow up in EF since EF is unable to translate this valid CSharp expression to SQL as it does not know how to translate FullName into a proper SQL call.
-We could have called `Users.AsEnumerable().Where(x => x.FullName.Contains("Jon"));` and this would have worked but again, we would be overfetching as EF would first pull in all our users into our DbContext and then do perform the Where clause in memory.
+We could have called `Users.AsEnumerable().Where(x => x.FullName.Contains("Jon"));` and this would have worked but again, we would be overfetching as EF would first pull in all our users into our DbContext and then perform the Where clause in memory.

 We could of course re-implement the FullName property within our Query and things just work, e.g.
 ```csharp